-Honestly, I would have to say my mom.
+Honestly, I would have to say, my mom.
 My mom is a hardworking woman and when she wants something, she goes for it.
 She basically always told me to work hard for anything that I want.
-I really follow into her footsteps and everything that she’s taught me.
+I really follow in her footsteps and everything that she’s taught me.

 Who are some of the dancers that inspired you?

 I would have to say, Danielle Polanco, Jessica Castro, Randi Kemper, Valentine Norton, and Marvelous.
 Those are New York dancers, by the way.